Ladymiaumiau/Ladymiaumiau/README.md

 - 👋 Hi, I’m @Ladymiaumiau
-- 👀 I’m interested in learn a lot about phyton and another codes
+- 👀 I’m interested in learn a lot about phyton, data analyst, IA and another codes
-- 🌱 I’m currently learning phyton
+- 🌱 I’m currently learning Data Analyst couurse
 - 💞️ I’m looking to collaborate on a place for learn and practice more
 - 📫 How to reach me
 - 😄 Pronouns: ...